hubmapconsortium/ingest-validation-tests/README.md

 ### Branches

 - Make new feature branches from `devel`.
-- Before submitting a PR, make sure your code is black and isort compliant.
+- Before submitting a PR, make sure your code is black, isort, and flake8 compliant.
 Run the following from the base `ingest-validation-tests` directory:

   ```
   black --line-length 99 .
   isort --profile black --multi-line 3 .
+  flake8
   ```

-  (You can integrate black and potentially isort with your editor to skip this step, see Setup section below)
+  (Integrating black and potentially isort/flake8 with your editor may allow you to skip this step, see Setup section below.)

 - Make PRs to `devel`.
 (This is the default branch.)
 - The last reviewer to approve a PR should merge it.